deeplearning4j/deeplearning4j/customdatasets.md

 Garbage in, garbage out.

 Deep learning, and machine learning more generally, needs a good training set to work properly.
-Collecting and constructing the training set -- a sizable body of known data -- takes time, domain-specific knowledge of where and how to gather relevant information.
+Collecting and constructing the training set -- a sizable body of known data -- takes time and domain-specific knowledge of where and how to gather relevant information.
 The training set acts as the benchmark against which deep-learning nets are trained.
-That is what they learn to reconstruct when they are eventually unleashed on unstructured data.
+That is what they learn to reconstruct when they're eventually unleashed on unstructured data.

-At this stage, lengthy human intervention is necessary to find the right raw data and transform it into a numerical representation that the algorithm can understand.
+At this stage, human intervention is necessary to find the right raw data and transform it into a numerical representation that the deep-learning algorithm can understand.
 Building a training set is, in a sense, pre-pre-training.
 For a text-based training set, you may even have to do some feature creation.

 Training sets that require much time or expertise can serve as a proprietary edge in the competitive world of data science and problem solving.
 The nature of the expertise is largely in telling your algorithm what matters to you through the training set.